Dennis Farina: Film and TV career

 Farina began working for director Michael Mann as a police consultant, which led Mann to cast him in a small role in the 1981 film Thief.
 Farina worked with Mann again, as mobster Albert Lombard, in several episodes of Miami Vice.
 He moonlighted as an actor in Chicago-based films (like Code of Silence, a 1985 Chuck Norris film) and theater before Mann chose him for his Crime Story series, which aired on NBC from 1986 to 1988.
+His role of Detective Lt.
+Mike Torello on Crime Story was as a Chicago police officer, assigned to the U.S. Justice Department.
 He later starred as the title character in Buddy Faro, a short-lived 1998 private detective series on CBS.

 Farina played mob boss Jimmy Serrano in the comedy-crime film Midnight Run; and Ray "Bones" Barboni, a rival criminal to Chili Palmer, in Get Shorty.
 He played FBI Agent Jack Crawford in Michael Mann's Manhunter, the first film to feature the character Hannibal Lecter.
 His other film appearances include Steven Spielberg's Saving Private Ryan, Striking Distance, Another Stakeout, Snatch, The Mod Squad, Reindeer Games, Men of Respect, Big Trouble and Out of Sight.
 He played a baseball manager in Little Big League and a nemesis basketball coach in Eddie.